The Witcher season 3: Everything we know about the hit Netflix show's cast, release date, and more!

 After season 2 Hissrich told the Wrap that Contempt (which is apparently her favorite book in the saga), is “very easily adaptable”: “There’s tons of action, there’s tons of things that are just jaw dropping when you get to them.”

-In her recent Instagram post she reemphasized that the season will follow the book pretty closely.
+In her recent Instagram post she reemphasized that the follows the book pretty closely.
 Referring to the feedback she received from some fans over season two's differences from the books, she wrote, "I did hear the fans.
 And S3 very much shows that shift back to the books, following Sapkowski's amazing character journeys of our mains."
 Book two, she wrote, "was very hard to adapt."

-So it sounds like we should expect the season to follow that book pretty closely—including, from what Hissrich told ComicBook.com, “Some death.”
+So it sounds like we should expect the rest of the season to follow that book pretty closely - including, from what Hissrich told ComicBook.com, “Some death.”

 In an interview with Collider Hissrich made reference to a “big story” from Blood of Elves that they didn’t have time for which will now be in season 3.
 She has also talked about the mysterious story of Vilgefortz as a big thing that will be paid off this season.
 “To me, the history of Vilgefortz, who he is in this world – he enters almost as a complete stranger and everyone’s kind of wondering what his history is, where he came from…comes into fruition in a huge way in season three.”